xiexh20/behave-dataset/challenges/cvprw24/README.md

 The winner of each track will be invited to give a talk in our CVPR'24 Rhobin workshop.

 ## Updates
+- May 26: update evaluation for joint human + object reconstruction.
+Similar to human recon, participants can submit SMPL results directly as `vertices` in the data dict.
+Note that object results still need to be submitted as pose parameters.
 - March 24: update evaluation for human reconstruction task.
 Participants can submit either SMPL parameters or precomputed body joints and mesh vertices.
 We also do not evaluate joint rotation accuracy anymore.
 See [this issue](https://github.com/xiexh20/behave-dataset/issues/34).

 ## About the data